Twin Perspectives

 Hollywood

-What day trip to LA would be complete without a visit to Hollywood?
+What list of the best things to do in LA would be complete without a trip to Hollywood?
 While we wholly agree, we’d suggest that if you’re spending just one day in LA, you avoid the (anti-climactic) Walk of Fame and instead enjoy other hidden corners of this famous neighbourhood.

 5. Lunch at Mama Shelter